majguo/liberty-aad-oidc/articles/blog.md

 ## Set up Azure Active Directory

 Azure Active Directory (Azure AD) implements OpenID Connect (OIDC), an authentication protocol built on OAuth 2.0, which lets you securely sign in a user from Azure AD to an application.
 Before going into the sample code, you must first set up an Azure AD tenant and create an application registration with a redirect URL and client secret.
-The tenant ID, application (client) ID & client secret are used by Open Liberty to negotiate with Azure AD to complete an [OAuth 2.0 authorization code flow](https://docs.microsoft.com/azure/active-directory/develop/v2-oauth2-auth-code-flow).
+The tenant ID, application (client) ID and client secret are used by Open Liberty to negotiate with Azure AD to complete an [OAuth 2.0 authorization code flow](https://docs.microsoft.com/azure/active-directory/develop/v2-oauth2-auth-code-flow).

 Learn how to set up Azure AD from these articles: